Copyright, Plagiarism, Fair Use, & Public Domain

 Plagiarism

-Plagiarizing, which is the use of the work of another person or group without giving the author(s) credit.
-Plagiarism includes: using all or part of another student's paper, journal, lab report, computer program or file; buying a paper, or trading goods or services for a paper; and using ideas, phrases, sentences, paragraphs, or pages from an article, essay, book, newspaper, magazine, or any other reference source without properly citing that source, either deliberately or through neglect (Violations of Academic Integrity and Sanctions, 2018-2019).
+"Plagiarism includes: using all or part of another student's paper, journal, lab report, computer program or file; buying a paper, or trading goods or services for a paper; and using ideas, phrases, sentences, paragraphs, or pages from an article, essay, book, newspaper, magazine, or any other reference source without properly citing that source, either deliberately or through neglect, including the unauthorized use of Large Language Models (LLM)" (Saint Elizabeth University Academic Integrity Policy, 2024-2025).